-Students in the BASc, BA Honours, BSc Honours, iBSc, iBA are eligible to apply.
+Students in the BEng, BA Honours, BSc Honours, iBSc, iBA are eligible to apply.
 Students enrolled in the Internship option are required to enrol in CSE3900 0.00 (Internship Co-op Term) in each term of their internship.
+For administrative reasons we have a separate course, CSE3980 0.00 associated with Internships of Computer Security majors.